Women's World Chess Championship 2020: Championship match

 As in 2018, the match was divided into two parts, hosted by the countries of the players.
 One stage was held in Shanghai, China and the other in Vladivostok, Russia.
 In Shanghai the match was played in the InterContinental Shanghai Jing'An Hotel, in Vladivostok at the Far Eastern Federal University on Russky Island.
-The format was increased to twelve games, the last championships consisted of only 10 scheduled games.
+The format was increased to twelve games, the last championships having consisted of only 10 scheduled games.

-The classical time-control portion of the match ended with a tied score of 6-6, after 3 victories of Ju, 3 victories of Goryachkina, and 6 draws.
+The classical time-control portion of the match ended with a tied score of 6-6, after 3 victories for Ju, 3 victories for Goryachkina, and 6 draws.
 On 24 January, 4 games of rapid chess were used as a tie-breaker; and Ju Wenjun retained the title with 1 win and 3 draws.

 Schedule

-Match started off in Shanghai and ended in Vladivostok.
+The match started off in Shanghai and ended in Vladivostok.